 This self-paced online training program on the Short-Term Assessment of Risk and Treatability (START) is presented by Drs.
-Tonia Nicholls and Sarah Desmarias.
-It will provide training in the Short-Term Assessment of Risk and Treatability, a 20-item clinical guide for the dynamic assessment of seven risk domains.
-START represents a refinement in the assessment of risk in that it provides for the differential coding of both patient strengths and vulnerabilities while allowing for the recording of case specific factors.
+Tonia Nicholls and Sarah Desmarais.
+It provides training in the Short-Term Assessment of Risk and Treatability, a 20-item clinical guide for the dynamic assessment of seven risk domains.
+START represents a refinement in the assessment of risk in that it provides for the differential coding of both patient strengths and vulnerabilities while allowing for the recording of case-specific factors.
 START guides clinicians toward an integrated, balanced opinion to evaluate the client’s risk across multiple domains and to guide treatment and management decisions.
 Clinicians are routinely required to make decisions and provide recommendations regarding the admission, discharge, and management of persons who may pose a risk of violence to self or others.
 This remains a challenging task, with divergent approaches and measures available to assist with these decisions.
 Traditional approaches have focused largely on individual risk factors while neglecting to consider patients’ strengths or external/environmental triggers, and have been concerned mainly with long-term risk to others.

 – Understand the role of static and dynamic strength / risk factors in risk assessment and risk management.

 – Become increasingly familiar with the role of strengths and vulnerabilities in client management and safety planning

 – Learn how to administer, interpret, and implement START assessments.

 The fee for this training program is $250 and includes all materials and worksheets.
 In addition, case studies and other case-relevant materials are provided for training purposes.
 Participants should expect to commit approximately 20 CE hours to completing this training program.
 Throughout the training program, there are quizzes that must be passed with a 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.